haozhangphd/QuantLib-noBoost/README.md

 ## Project status:
 * Porting is complete with GCC 7 on GNU/Linux.
 All Boost dependencies are removed and no QuantLib features are missing.

+* Only the default configuration works on Visual Studio 2017.
+Optional features including high-resolution date, thread-safe observer pattern, and multi-precision noncentral chi-square quadrature are not implemented with Visual Studio.

 * SWIG binding for Python is provided [here](https://github.com/haozhangphd/QuantLib-noBoost-SWIG).
 Binding for other languages are not provided but should be easy to implement.

-* Currently CMake is the only supported build tool.

 * Latest commits in the original QuantLib project are regularly backported here.

-* Porting to GNU Autotools and Visual Studio 2017 is planned.